Clarence Peters

 Clarence Abiodun Peters (born 20 December 1983) is a Nigerian music video director, filmmaker and cinematographer.
 He is the founder and CEO of Capital Dream Pictures, a production company that specializes in performing arts, film and video.
-He is also the founder and CEO of Capital Hill Records, a record label that was home to Chidinma, Tha Suspect and Illbliss.
-He was ranked 2nd on Channel O's list of the Top 10 Most Visionary Music Video Directors.
+Peters owns Capital Hill Records, a record label that was home to Chidinma, Tha Suspect, and Illbliss.
+He was ranked second on Channel O's list of the Top 10 Most Visionary Music Video Directors.

 Life and career

 Peters is the son of Sir Shina Peters, a musician, and Clarion Chukwura, an actress from Anambra State.
 In an interview with the Daily Times, his mother opened up about wanting to abort him while he was in her womb, but changed her mind because of her belief that he was the reincarnation of her father whom she lost when she was 11 years old.
 Peters played football while growing up, and attended Beehive Primary School and Government College Ikorodu.
 After finishing secondary school, he worked at Alpha Visions for three years before studying cinematography at City Varsity, a film school in Cape Town.
 Upon returning to Nigeria, Peters teamed up with a group of filmmakers to establish the Alliance Film Company, which is now known as the Allied Film Company.
 Peters worked with the company for a year and eventually started his own production company, Capital Dream Pictures.

 Peters has cited Steven Spielberg, Hype Williams, DJ Tee, Akin Alabi, Wudi Awa, HG2 Filmworks, Kemi Adetiba, Sesan, Aje, and AK 1 as people he admires.
 In 1998, Peters was involved in a Mobil-sponsored music video for a documentary on AIDS.
 He directed 40 episodes of the television series Everyday People, and has filmed music videos for several recording artists, including Darey, Durella, and Wizkid.
 In 2012, he filmed the music video for Shuga's theme song, which was recorded by Boneye, Banky W., Wizkid and L-Tido.
 Peters has also directed several documentaries, TV commercials, short films, and TV features.
 In April 2014, Absolut Vodka honoured him for his creativity.
 In September 2015, Peters announced plans to premiere his 25-minute horror film Hex; the film's official trailer was released on 28 September 2015.